A Guide to Shared Parental Leave

 On 5 October 2015, the then Chancellor of the Exchequer announced the Government's intention to extend SPL and ShPP to working grandparents.

-The planned changes, scheduled for implementation in 2018, recognised the role that grandparents play in providing childcare and support for working families and intended to increase flexibility and choice in parental leave arrangements.
+The planned changes, which were scheduled for implementation in 2018, recognised the role that grandparents play in providing childcare and support for working families and intended to increase flexibility and choice in parental leave arrangements.

 Since then, the Prime Minister and the Chancellor of the Exchequer have changed and the UK has voted to leave the European Union.
 We await confirmation, therefore, as to whether this policy is to be pursued by the new administration.